Installing Sailfish X using Windows

 1.2.5 Boot up your device to Android and go through the setup wizard (skipping as many steps as you can) until you see “Done”.

-1.2.6 Remember to turn developer options on by tapping “Settings > About product > Build version” multiple times.
-Then enable “USB debugging” in Settings > Developer options.
+1.2.6 Remember to turn developer options on by tapping “Settings > System > About phone > Build version” multiple times.
+Then enable “USB debugging” in Settings > System > Developer options.

 1.2.7 Shut down your device and get ready to install Sailfish X.